-Omega Seamaster wristwatch, 1956
+Omega Seamaster 501 automatic, 1956

-Last Updated on September 28, 2024 by Jason
+Last Updated on April 26, 2025 by Jason

 This vintage Omega Seamaster wristwatch has a calibre 501 20-jewel automatic movement that works well and keeps time accurately.
-The movement is fully signed by Omega and the serial number 15,832,615 dates back to 1956.
+The movement is fully signed by Omega, and the serial number 15,832,615 dates back to 1956.
 The Seamaster is one of those iconic brands that every true watch connoisseur wants to have in their collection.
 I am no different, the Seamaster is a “must-have” vintage watch.
 In this post, we take a look at a relatively early Omega Seamaster in stainless steel, with one of the most reliable automatic movements from the 1950s & 60s, the Omega calibre 501.

 Vintage Omega Seamaster wristwatch, 1956.